 Venture Further 2019 business start-up competition

-The annual business start-up competition for all current students, researchers and recent alumni across The University of Manchester.
+The annual business start-up competition for all current students, researchers and recent alumni across The University of Manchester with a £75,000 prize fund.
 The deadline for submissions is 18 March 2019.

 About Venture Further

 Want to start-up a business?
-Here's your chance to win up to £12,000 and make it a reality with 's annual business start-up competition.
+Here's your chance to win up to £12,000 and make it a reality with our annual business start-up competition.

 - Win cash prizes to support the development of your business